piratesmanX1/shoppa-2020/README.md

 # shoppa-2020
  A group assignment that required us to apply the knowledge of AJAX and Bootstrap 4 that's been taught in this course.
 On this assessment we've chose to create a website that focused on selling the technological products such as phone and laptop.
 The assessment is not much of a hard task to handle with as I've self-learned the concept of AJAX and Bootstrap 4 in my previous project like Meal-Debit System in 2019.
 With that, the assessment allowed me to obtain more experience from implementing these concepts, and deepened my knowledge of AJAX and Bootstrap 4 from this course.

-**The uploaded project file is only for references and comparison, the project file will not be used in any profit-oriented activities without my permission.
+**DISCLAIMER: The uploaded project file is only for references and comparison, the project file will not be used in any profit-oriented activities without my permission.
 The user that downloaded the said project will be responsible for any outcomes of their future implementation on the project, and I will not held any legal responsibilities upon your action.
 However, any users are welcomed to suggest any changes or improvements upon the project if they want to.**

 **===================================INSTRUCTIONS===================================**
 1. Import Database into phpMyAdmin.
 (File name: ```fwddlab.sql```)